qutorial/ddwrt-config-tool/README.md

 ## Installation

-If you are changing admin password, you'll need passlib.
+If you are changing admin password, you'll need passlib and pyAesCrypt.
 Install it using pip or run install.sh.